 So how quickly should teams respond to customer emails?

 It’s easy to brush this question off by citing 24 hours as a safe and acceptable response time, but the fact is, customers don’t want to wait 24 hours anymore.

 In March 2020, Jeff Toister of Toister Performance Solutions conducted a study consisting of 3,200 participants.
 His study reveals that nearly a third of customers expect businesses to respond to emails in one hour or less.

-A study by SuperOffice study also reveals that in sharp contrast to customer expectations, the typical company takes 12 hours to respond to emails, disappoint, and losing a large chunk of its customers.
+A study by SuperOffice study also reveals that in sharp contrast to customer expectations, the typical company takes 12 hours to respond to emails, disappoints, and loses a large chunk of its customers.

-As if this was not enough, the study also revealed, nearly 62% of companies failed to respond to emails at all!
+As if this was not enough, the study also revealed that nearly 62% of companies failed to respond to emails!

-In layman terms, the soonest you respond to a customer, the higher your conversion rates.
+In layman’s terms, the soonest you respond to a customer, the higher your conversion rates.

 Yet, companies are still lagging.
 They are still unable to meet the 1-hour benchmark.
 If these studies truly reflect the current approach to customer or client service response times, there is something broken in our systems.